Gobie/regex/README.md

         // deal with runtime error
     }

-Sometimes it is even crazier for example using `preg_replace_callback()` is just weird unless you want to make debugging difficult.
+That's a lot of error handling to take care about, but it can be even more complicated.

+For example using `preg_replace_callback()` naively can make your life harder and put your debugging skills to test.
 Usual code using it:

     if ($res = preg_replace_callback($pattern, $callback, $subject)) {
         // do something with $res
     }

-Lots can happen here.
-Compilation and runtime error like above, but there can also be triggered errors from within `$callback`.
+Lots can happen here, compilation and runtime errors shown above and also errors triggered from within `$callback`.
-We can't just cover it by error handler since errors from within callback are not supposed to be caught by regex error handling.
+We just can't cover it with error handler, since errors from within callback are not supposed to be caught by regex error handling.
-So the correct solution which would catch compilation and runtime errors, but let other errors come through, could look like this:
+So the correct solution, which would catch compilation and runtime errors, but let the rest come through, could look like this:

     set_error_handler(function () {
         // deal with compilation error